bjmorgan/lattice_mc/README.md

 ## Tests

+Tests can be run using
 ```
 python3 -m unittest discover
 ```
+The code has been tested with Python versions 3.5 and above.

 ## References
 1. <a name="Catlow_SolStatIonics1983" />[C. R. A. Catlow, *Sol.
 Stat.
 Ionics* **8**, 89 (1983).](https://doi.org/10.1016/0167-2738%2883%2990069-3)